Kamuthuj/crop-soil-prediction/README.md

 ## Project overview.

-This project aims to develop a machine learning-based crop recommendation system that suggests the most suitable crops for a given soil condition.
-Using a dataset containing essential agricultural parameters such as nitrogen, phosphorus, potassium, soil pH, temperature, humidity and rainfall, the system predicts which crops can thrive in specific environmental conditions.
-By leveraging machine learning techniques, this project provides an accurate and data-driven approach to optimize agricultural productivity and minimize losses.
-The analysis involves exploratory data analysis (EDA) to understand the dataset's distribution, correlations and potential outliers.
-Various classification models, including Decision Trees, Support Vector Machines (SVM), Random Forest, and K-Nearest Neighbors (KNN), are trained and evaluated to determine the best-performing model.
-Additionally, a Bagging Classifier is used to enhance model performance by fine-tuning weak learners.
-The final model achieves high accuracy in crop prediction, providing valuable insights for farmers and agricultural researchers.
-This solution contributes to sustainable farming by enabling precise decision-making based on soil characteristics, ultimately leading to improved crop yields and efficient resource utilization.
+This project aims to develop a machine learning-based crop recommendation system that suggests the most suitable crops based on soil and environmental conditions.
+Using a dataset containing essential agricultural parameters — including nitrogen, phosphorus, potassium, soil pH, temperature, humidity, and rainfall — the system predicts which crops are most likely to thrive in specific conditions.
+By leveraging various machine learning techniques, the project provides a data-driven approach to optimize agricultural productivity and reduce potential losses.

+## Methodology
+Exploratory Data Analysis (EDA) was performed to understand distributions, correlations, and detect any outliers in the dataset.

+Multiple classification models were trained:

+Baseline models such as Decision Tree Classifier.

+Ensemble models like Random Forest, which performed well without signs of overfitting or underfitting.

+Cross-validation was used to assess generalization and performance on unseen data.

+Additionally, a deep neural network was implemented to capture complex, non-linear relationships between the features and target labels.
+The model included:

+Multiple dense layers with ReLU activation.

+Early stopping based on validation loss, with a patience of 5 epochs.

+A final softmax output layer for multi-class classification.

+The deep learning model showed strong performance — validation accuracy improved consistently across epochs, while loss decreased, indicating effective learning and generalization.

+This project demonstrates how ML and deep learning can be used to recommend crops tailored to specific environmental conditions.
+Such systems have the potential to assist farmers, agronomists, and policymakers in making informed decisions to boost yield and sustainability.